danielvaughan/gcp-ai-architecture-katas/katas/kata_retro_programming.md

 # Retro Programming

+Rating: Hard

-To support a surge of interest in retro programming, a publisher wants to republish some classic programming books and magazines from the 80s that gave programming listings to type into 8-bit computers.
+To support a surge of interest in retro programming, Usborne republish their classic programming books from the 80s that gave programming listings to type into 8-bit computers, specifically the mighty ZX Spectrum.

-Nothing causes more frustration for readers than a programme that doesn't work, so the publisher wants to create an automated testing process to run on their Google Cloud infrastructure.
+Nothing causes more frustration for readers than a programme that doesn't work, so they want to create an automated testing process to run on their Google Cloud infrastructure.

-Given a picture of the original book or magazine page, the system should extract the programming listing into a file and then run it on an emulator of the intended computer.8
+Given a picture of the original book, the system should extract the programming listing into a file and then run it on a spectrum emulator.

 It should then publish a webpage with the following:
 * The formatted code listing